 People only think of artificial jewelry to be ‘fake’ jewelry.
 However, this doesn’t stand to be true.

-Yes, gemstones are definitely rare, but it does not mean they can not be a part of artificial jewelry.
-In fact, there is a whole booming market of artificial online jewelry, and gemstones such as ruby, sapphire, emerald, etc., are often given synthetic bodies to produce cheaper jewelry for the customers.
+Yes, gemstones are rare, but it does not mean they can not be a part of artificial jewelry.
+There is a whole booming market of fake online jewelry, and gemstones such as ruby, sapphire, emerald, etc., are often given synthetic bodies to produce cheaper jewelry for the customers.